A Chern-Calabi flow on Hermitian manifolds: Acknowledgements

 \section{Acknowledgements}

-The author is very grateful to thank her thesis advisor Ben Weinkove for his helpful suggestions and his continued support and encouragement.
-She would also like to thank Gregory Edwards, Antoine Song and Jonathan Zhu for some useful discussions.
+The author is very grateful to her thesis advisor Ben Weinkove for his helpful suggestions and his continued support and encouragement.
+She would also like to thank Gregory Edwards, Antoine Song and Jonathan Zhu for some useful discussions, as well as the referee for many helpful constructive comments.